 - This event has passed.

-This 3-day course is designed for shore and ship staff who want to get a better understanding of the principles of risk assessment.
-Participants will learn the step by step approach, starting with hazard identification and working through risk assessment and finally to risk management.
+This 2-day course is designed for participants to be aware of the requirements of incident investigation and learn how to build a timeline of events leading to incidents, then use the Tripod Beta methodology to analyze the Agents, Objects and Events in incident analysis.
 The course is highly interactive, switching regularly between input sessions using a presentation style and group work where participants will be involved in a variety of different activities (discussing, analyzing, applying, comparing, categorizing, etc.).

 Who Should Attend?